Olf0/sfos-upgrade/README.md

 * Check for free space on root filesystem.
 * Check for BTRFS allocation, if the root filesystem uses BTRFS.
 * Check for upgrading to a correct and available SailfishOS version.
-* Check for "jumping over" a stop release.
+* Check for "jumping over" a stop release (since v0.3).
 * Automatically unapply all Patches, if Patchmanager is installed.
 * Emit a warning when downgrading.
 <br />